2026 ECA Reconciliation Symposium, Tarndanya (Adelaide), 1 - 2 May 2026

-Early Childhood Australia (ECA) is pleased to announce the 2025 ECA Reconciliation Symposium will convene in Gimuy (Cairns, Queensland) on 16 and 17 May 2025.
+Early Childhood Australia (ECA) is pleased to announce the 2026 ECA Reconciliation Symposium will convene in Tarndanya (Adelaide, South Australia) on 1 and 2 May 2026.

 Why should I attend?